klaudiozdrava/Digit-Recognition/README.md

 3) In the foreground signal,we extract digits information using sliding window technique.
 4) Finally we feed our model with these digits and make predictions.

-The dataset that was used for the purpose of this assigment is AudioMNIST which is open source.
+The dataset that was used for the purpose of this assigment is AudioMNIST.